Mostafaamin1000/ATC_01007944395/README.md

 # 🎟️ Event Booking System (Backend Only)

+> 🏆 This backend project was created for a competition organized by **Areeb**, aiming to showcase backend development skills in a clear and structured way.
+> It is designed to be understandable even by non-technical reviewers.

 This project is a **Node.js ES6 backend-only application** for managing event bookings.
 It provides an API that allows users to register, log in, browse events, make bookings, and manage their accounts.
 Admins can manage users, events, and all bookings through the API.

-> 🏆 This project is built for a competition and is designed to be clear and understandable even for non-technical reviewers.

 ---